Diagonal Born-Oppenheimer Corrections in Condensed-Phase Ring Polymer Surface Hopping: Supplementary material

 \section{Supplementary material}

-The supplementary material contains details of the spin-boson model Hamiltonian, the discretization of the Debye spectral density, RPSH bead convergence tests, the average simulation temperatures using different methods at the low-temperature limit, and the comparison of the population dynamics by FSSH, FSSH$^{\text{D}}$, and two different DBOC variants of RPSH-CA at the low temperature of 30 K.
+The supplementary material contains details of the spin-boson model Hamiltonian, the discretization of the Debye spectral density, RPSH bead convergence tests of population and temperature, nonadiabatic hopping statistics, and the comparison of the population dynamics by FSSH, FSSH$^{\text{D}}$, and two different DBOC variants of RPSH-CA at the low temperature of 30 K.